DingchenZhu/vis-tvm/README.md

 | `references/` | Legacy ISA wrappers and monolithic codegen (comparison / porting source) |
 | `golden/` | Reference pseudo-instruction text dumps |

-## License / upstream

-TVM is Apache-licensed; this repo’s layout follows your internal accelerator codegen effort.
-Point TVM at your own checkout or release as needed.